Fatty acid desaturase: Mechanism and function

-Desaturases have diiron active sites reminiscent of methane monooxygenase.
+Type 1 desaturases have diiron active sites reminiscent of methane monooxygenase.
 These enzymes are O_{2}-dependent, consistent with their function as either hydroxylation or oxidative dehydrogenation.

-Desaturases produce unsaturated fatty acids.
+All desaturases produce unsaturated fatty acids.
 Unsaturated fatty acids help maintain structure and function of membranes.
 Highly unsaturated fatty acids (HUFAs) are incorporated into phospholipids and participate in cell signaling.
 Unsaturated fatty acids and their derived fats increase the fluidity of membranes.

 Role in human metabolism

 Fatty acid desaturase appear in all organisms: for example, bacteria, fungus, plants, animals and humans.
-Four desaturases occur in humans: Δ9-desaturase, Δ6-desaturase, Δ5-desaturase, and Δ4-desaturase.
+Four desaturase activities occur in humans: Δ9-desaturase, Δ6-desaturase, Δ5-desaturase, and Δ4-desaturase.